Health technology: Policy

 With the increased use of IT systems, privacy violations were increasing rapidly due to the easier access and poor management.
 As such, the concern of privacy has become an important topic in healthcare.
 Privacy breaches happen when organizations do not protect the privacy of people's data.
 There are four types of privacy breaches, which include unintended disclosure by authorized personnel, intended disclosure by authorized personnel, privacy data loss or theft, and virtual hacking.
 It became more important to protect the privacy and security of patients' data because of the high negative impact on both individuals and organizations.
 Stolen personal information can be used to open credit cards or other unethical behaviors.
 Also, individuals have to spend a large amount of money to rectify the issue.
-The exposure of sensitive health information also can cause negative impacts on individuals' relationships, jobs, or other personal areas.
+The exposure of sensitive health information also can have negative impacts on individuals' relationships, jobs, or other personal areas.
 For the organization, the privacy breach can cause loss of trust, customers, legal actions, and monetary fines.

 HIPAA stands for the Health Insurance Portability and Accountability Act of 1996.
 It is a U.S. healthcare legislation to direct how patient data is used and includes two major rules which are privacy and security of data.
 The privacy rule protects people's rights to privacy and security rule determines how to protect people's privacy.

-According to the HIPAA Security Rule, it ensures that protected health information has three characteristics.
-They are confidentiality, availability, and integrity.
+According to the HIPAA Security Rule, it ensures that protected health information has three characteristics: confidentiality, availability, and integrity.
 Confidentiality indicates keeping the data confidential to prevent data loss or individuals who are unauthorized to access that protected health information.
 Availability allows people who are authorized to access the systems and networks when and where that information is in fact needed, such as natural disasters.
 In cases like this, protected health information is mostly backed up on to a separate server or printed out in paper copies, so people can access it.
-Lastly, Integrity ensures not using inaccurate information and improperly modified data due to a bad design system or process to protect the permanence of the patient data.
+Lastly, integrity ensures not using inaccurate information and improperly modified data due to a bad design system or process to protect the permanence of the patient data.
 The consequences of using inaccurate or improperly modified data could become useless or even dangerous.